 Are your LED Bulbs dimmable?

 Some, but not all, of our LED Bulbs are dimmable.
 Make sure you are purchasing dimmable LED Bulbs.
 If you are changing to dimmable LED Bulbs you will also need to upgrade your dimmer switches.
-For more information, please see our dimmable FAQs page.
+For more information, please see our Dimmable Bulbs info page.

 I'm using low-voltage MR16's.
 Do I need to change my transformers?